skruv/skruv/index.md

 You can use generators to handle async loaders or situations where you want to output a stream of events.
-In this example the generator Timer will first output a loader and then return the current time each second.
+In this example the generator Timer will first output a loader and then return the count upwards each second.
 Generators give you a lot of freedom of when to rerender a component without having to trigger updates via state.

-If you are unfamiliar with generators and want to find out more I reccomend you read [MDN's docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators#generator_functions)
+If you are unfamiliar with generators and want to find out more I recommend you read [MDN's docs.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators#generator_functions)

 <example-code language="js" href="./examples/generators/index.js"></example-code>
 Result ([Open by itself](./examples/generators)):